r7uaz0n/jekyll-now/_posts/2017-4-27-day-twenty.md

 - Continued working on 2D breakout game.

-- Based on a Slack discussion,  looks like I can brush up on some math at Khan Acaedmy
+- Based on a Slack discussion,  looks like I can brush up on some math at Khan Academy

 ## Questions: